Track: Daytona International Speedway

 Hometown: San Jose, Calif.

 Crew Chief: Brian Burns

-Kroger, one of the world’s largest retailers, employs 343,000 associates who serve customers in 2,414 supermarkets and multi-department stores in 31 states under two dozen local banner names including Kroger, City Market, Dillons, Jay C, Food 4 Less, Fred Meyer, Fry’s, King Soopers, QFC, Ralphs and Smith’s.
+Kroger, one of the world’s largest retailers, employs more than 375,000 associates who serve customers in 2,631 supermarkets and multi-department stores in 34 states and the District of Columbia under two dozen local banner names including Kroger, City Market, Dillons, Food 4 Less, Fred Meyer, Fry’s, Harris Teeter, Jay C, King Soopers, QFC, Ralphs and Smith’s.

 “Honoring Our Heroes, Kroger’s partnership with the USO, will continue in 2015.
 The Kroger Co.
 Family of Stores has donated $11.8 million to the USO since 2010 to help the USO carry out its mission - to lift the spirits of America’s troops and their families around the world.
 For nearly 75 years, the USO has been the only organization that serves the U.S. military throughout their service, from the moment they join, through their deployments and as they transition back to their communities.”

 For more information about Kroger, please visit www.kroger.com.

 To learn how you can help the USO please visit HonoringOurHeroes.com.